 The amount of each transaction on the list.

 Modified Periodic Statements and Coupon Books for Borrowers in Bankruptcy.
-Depending on the type of bankruptcy for the borrower, the Credit Union will make adjustments to the periodic statement or coupon book as required by Regulation Z. The Credit Union will also structure their modified periodic statements or coupon books in a substantially similar manner to Appendix H-30 of Regulation Z.
+Depending on the type of bankruptcy for the borrower, the Credit Union will make adjustments to the periodic statement or coupon book as required by Regulation Z. The Credit Union will also structure its modified periodic statements or coupon books in a substantially similar manner to Appendix H-30 of Regulation Z.

 INTEREST RATE ADJUSTMENT NOTICES.